myersm0/cathedrals/docs/DEVELOPMENT.md

 **derived_content**: LLM-generated summaries (brief + detailed) with quality tracking, model provenance, and source hashing for staleness detection.

+**claims**: LLM-extracted atomic propositions from documents.
+Each claim is a self-contained sentence with provenance back to its source document and (optionally) entry.
+Stores the extraction model and a hash of the prompt text used, enabling incremental re-extraction when the model or prompt changes.
+- `content`: The claim text
+- `author`: Inherited from the entry when a single author is known
+- `model`: Which LLM produced the extraction
+- `prompt_hash`: Hash of the prompt text, for staleness detection

+**vec_claims**: sqlite-vec `vec0` virtual table for semantic search over claims.
+Separate from `vec_chunks` because claims and chunks are different semantic objects with different query purposes and re-embedding lifecycles.
+Created lazily on first `what-was-said embed` after claims exist.

 ## Module Responsibilities

 ### main.rs